ecofic/article-get-largest-and-smallest-array-value-in-javascript/README.md

 # Article
-This repository is associated with the [Get Largest, Smallest, and Average Array Value in Javascript](#) article.
+This repository is associated with the [Get Largest and Smallest Array Value in Javascript](#) article.
 This repository includes the samples and basic performance benchmark tool used in that article.

 ## Getting Started